ejanzer/menureader_ios/README.md

 # Chinese Menu Reader

-Chinese Menu Reader is an iOS application that takes a picture of a dish name on a Chinese menu and gives you some information about the dish, including a translation, a description, user reviews and tags.
+Chinese Menu Reader is a mobile application that takes a picture of a dish name on a Chinese menu and gives you some information about the dish, including a translation, a description, user reviews and tags.

 This repository has the Xcode project for the iOS application.
 For the server code, [check out this repository](https://github.com/ejanzer/menureader).